Relating nets and factorization algebras of observables: free field theories: A preview of the key ideas

 A classical field theory is specified, loosely speaking, by \begin{enumerate} \item a smooth manifold $M$ (the ``spacetime''), \item a smooth fiber bundle over the manifold $\pi: E \to M$ whose smooth sections $\Gamma(M,E)$ are the ``fields,'' \item and a system of partial differential equations on the fields (the ``equations of motion'' or ``Euler-Lagrange equations'') that are variational in nature. \end{enumerate}

-We will discuss issues of functional analysis later, but note that we equip the space $\Gamma(M,E)$ of smooth sections with its natural Frech\'et topology and use the notation $\Ecal(M)$ for it.
+We will discuss issues of functional analysis later, but note that we equip the space $\Gamma(M,E)$ of smooth sections with its natural Fr\'echet topology and use the notation $\Ecal(M)$ for it.

 In this paper, the focus is on free fields and we will write the equations as $P(\phi) = 0$ where $\phi$ is a field and $P$ denotes the equations of motion operator.
 (There are many variations and refinements on this loose description, of course, but most theories fit into this framework.)